 Here, author Murray Stewart shares some of his favourite regional attractions.

 Endless sand and canvas

-If lockdown has meant too much time cooped up at home with the children, then the Vendéan beaches are the perfect place to let them off the leash.
+The Vendéan beaches are the perfect place to let children off the leash.
 If you like your sandy stretch to be backed up by a decent-sized town, choose Les Sables-d’Olonne, while further south, La-Tranche-sur-Mer has no fewer than ten beaches to enjoy.

 No-one does camping better than the French, with excellent sites stuffed with facilities for the whole family.
 The Vendée has literally hundreds of campsites to choose from, both along the coast and inland.
 Many of them have well-equipped mobile homes, if you prefer something more solid than a canvas roof and walls.
 And if camping is not your thing, the region has plenty of other accommodation options from small family-run hotels to gîtes and chambres d’hôte (B&Bs).
 What you won’t find here are large, all-inclusive hotels with hundreds of rooms.
 But for some, that may be a blessing.

 A short trans-Atlantic boat journey from the Vendée mainland will transport you seemingly back in time to enjoy the quiet delights of the Île d’Yeu.
 Few cars trundle the narrow roads on this little jewel of an island, where the bicycle is both the preferred mode of everyday transport and the recommended conveyance for visitors.

 Arriving from the mainland at the picturesque harbour of Port-Joinville, you’re accompanied by a sense of anticipation.
 Choose between the sheltered sandy beaches of the north coast, ideal for a swim, or cycle the wilder, rocky southern side of the island.
 But with a width of only a few kilometres, this is an island inviting you to do both.